 The charge of driving while intoxicated applies when a person is alleged to have been operating a motor vehicle while their faculties were impaired by alcohol or drugs.
 Like every other state, the legal limit for alcohol-related intoxication in New Jersey is a 0.08 percent blood alcohol concentration (BAC).
 This BAC can be tested by a breath test at the scene of the traffic stop or a blood test after you have been arrested.
 Even without demonstrating you were over the legal limit, however, prosecutors can use performance on field sobriety tests or other officer observations to show that your driving abilities were impaired.

-DWI conviction can have many consequences, including:
+DWI convictions can have many consequences, including:

 - Fines and court costs